Poland could consider limits on use of Huawei products

 But he said the use of the company’s products by state entities could be reviewed.

-“We will analyze whether ... our decision can include an end to the use ... of Huawei products,” Karol Okonski told Reuters.
+“We will analyse whether ... our decision can include an end to the use ... of Huawei products,” Karol Okonski told Reuters.